-Like most aspects of moving house, it is always worth getting quotes from surveyors in order to get the best price for you.
+Like most aspects of moving house, it's always worth getting quotes from surveyors in order to get the best price for you.
 However, when doing this it is important to make sure that all those contacted are established and RICS regulated.
 To know when you need a surveyor as well as factoring in the other costs of moving home, you should use a moving checklist to help.

 We've put together the average cost of a Homebuyers Survey for a range of property prices.